aajn88/koala/README.md

 ## Configure Chrome (and still keep Google!) 🌐

 We all love Google.
-Don't worry. **If we don't recognize the command we just Google it by default**.
+Don't worry. **If Koala doesn't recognize the command then it'll just Google it by default**.
 However, to use Koala and keep Google suggestions, follow these steps:

 https://user-images.githubusercontent.com/5447552/230739462-514c8472-d511-4eea-8c42-bfb225cc8e72.mp4